seanpm2001/seanpm2001/README.md

 src="" alt=
-Add a link to the segment file for each section (WIP) Projects I have contributed to (updates to this section)
+Add a link to the segment file for each section (WIP) Projects I have contributed to (updates to this section) Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Improvements to language translation process, and info on this
 ```

 </details> <!-- End of completed remodel goals section !-->